 One possible explanation of the NuTeV result is charge symmetry violation (CSV) in the PDF's.
-This was overlooked in the NuTeV analysis, even though estimates which suggested how important it could be had existed in the literature for almost a decade [105, 106].
-Various authors [108-110]
+This was overlooked in the NuTeV analysis, even though estimates which suggested how important it could be had existed in the literature for almost a decade [106, 107].
+Various authors [109-111] have also presented the case that this is a reasonable explanation.